malfattti/garden/Semiotics. The Basics.md

 - Cultural myths help us make sense of our experiences within a culture
 	- they express and organize shared ways of conceptualizing phenomena within a culture
 	- they draw upon a 'cultural vocabulary'
+- they account for contradictions within cultures
+-